linagora/linshare/documentation/EN/installation/sso-lemonldap-using-OIDC-opaque-tokens.md

 LemonLDAP::NG is an open source Web Single Sign On (WebSSO) supporting multiple protocoles, like CAS, SAML, header injections, OIDC, ...
-In this case, we are going to use OIDC which is the recommended protocole.
+In this case, we are going to use OIDC  which is the recommended protocol with opaque access tokens.

 ## Resume